PowerShell/PSResourceGet/help/Find-PSResource.md

 ### Example 5

-This examples searches for a module resource with a a specific module with a named command.
+This examples searches for a module resource with a specific module with a named command.

 ```powershell
 Find-PSResource -CommandName Get-TargetResource -ModuleName SystemLocaleDsc -Repository PSGallery |